JazzCore/ctrlp-cmatcher/README.md

 # CtrlP C matching extension

-This is a [ctrlp.vim](https://github.com/kien/ctrlp.vim) extension which can be used to get different matching algorithm, written in C language with a small portion of Python (only to access C module).
+This is a [ctrlp.vim][ctrlp] extension which can be used to get different matching algorithm, written in C language with a small portion of Python (only to access C module).

-This extension uses an adapted version of [CommandT](https://github.com/wincent/Command-T) matching, big thanks to @wincent!
+This extension uses an adapted version of [CommandT][commandt] matching, big thanks to @wincent!

 ## Advantages
-- Matcher, written in C can provide significant speed improvement when working on large projects with 10000+ files, e.g [Metasploit](https://github.com/rapid7/metasploit-framework).
+- Matcher, written in C can provide significant speed improvement when working on large projects with 10000+ files, e.g [Metasploit][metasploit].
 Dont forget to set ``g:ctrlp_max_files`` option to 0 or 10000+ if you're working on such projects.
 - In some cases you can get more precise matching results ( e.g. when trying to match exact file name like ``exe.rb``)

 ## Drawbacks